Long A Bastion Of The Left, Tuscany Is Turning Hard Right

 "The right at the moment has a strong storytelling, the left has none," he says.
 "The right knows how to talk to the heart of the people: 'I know that you are insecure, you have fear.' "

-That fear often centers around the more than 600,000 migrants who arrived in Italy in the last five years.
+That fear often centers on the more than 600,000 migrants who arrived in Italy in the past five years.

 The League's surge in local and national elections followed that migration surge.
 Since party leader Matteo Salvini became Italy's deputy prime minister last year, his popularity has soared.
 He has ordered the bulldozing of camps where Roma families lived, sharply curtailed funds for refugee shelters and shut down Italy's ports to migrant rescue ships.